the-coded/codex-ai/project/changelog/README.md

 2. File trees must be generated before each changelog generation
 3. Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
 4. Default mode is "prod" when no mode is specified
-5. Core implementation is in run.py, independent of usage pattern
+5. Core implementation is in run.py, using shared utilities from utils/get_base_path.py
+6. Path handling for dev/prod modes is centralized in utils/get_base_path.py
+7. Production mode requires codex-ai to be cloned as .nexus in the target repository